 Wordscapes Brilliance is a way to track your progress in the game.
-The more words you play and the more levels you beat, the more Wordscapes Brilliance you’ll earn.
+As you unscramble words and beat more levels in the game, you'll earn more Wordscapes Brilliance.
 That puts a big shiny sun on your starting screen, and every completed level increases the number displayed thereupon.
 The Wordscapes Brilliance number doesn’t otherwise affect your play in any other way, but it’s a nice affirmation.

 All About Wordscapes Coins